O'Sensei Morihei Ueshiba (–)

 Founder of Aikido

-Aikido was founded by the Japanese Morihei Ueshiba, honorifically referred to as O'Sensei.
+Aikido was founded by Japan's Morihei Ueshiba, honorifically referred to as O'sensei.
 As a youth, Ueshiba studied many different martial arts and weapons styles.
 Although he became strong and won many matches, he was troubled by the idea that winning at someone else's expense was not really winning.
 As a result, he searched for a martial art which would divert harm from one's self without inflicting permanent injury on an aggressor.
 In this way, Aikido was born as the “Art of Peace”.

-Pat Hendricks began studying Aikido in with Stan Pranin and Mary Heiny.
-She moved to Iwama, Japan in to study with Saito Sensei Shihan.
-She holds the rank of 7th dan and shihan status from Aikikai Hombu dojo, and a menkyo kaiden in weapons certification from Saito Sensei.
-She served as Saito Sensei's representative in the U.S. and runs the Iwama division of the California Aikido Association (CAA), of which Aikido of Arlington is part, as well as her own dojo, Aikido of San Leandro.
-Hendricks Sensei has been a close friend and mentor to Aikido of Arlington.
+Pat Hendricks (7th dan) began studying Aikido in with Stan Pranin and Mary Heiny.
+She moved to Iwama, Japan in to study with Saito sensei from whom she earned a menkyo kaiden in weapons.
+Hendricks served as Saito sensei's representative in the U.S. and runs the Iwama division of the California Aikido Association (CAA), of which Aikido of Arlington is part, as well as her own dojo, Aikido of San Leandro.
+Hendricks sensei has been a close friend and mentor to Aikido of Arlington.

 Aikido of Arlington

-Sensei Yvonne Thelwell (5th dan, dojo cho) is assisted by yudansha: Scott Aune (2nd dan), Ed Fernandez (2nd dan), Dave Kohls (2nd dan), Teresa Liao (2nd dan), and Roger Glasgow (1st dan).
-Axel Gehrisch (4th dan, Roving Aikido) is also closely affiliated with the dojo.
+Sensei Yvonne Thelwell (6th dan, dojo cho) is assisted by yudansha: Scott Aune (3rd dan), Dave Kohls (3rd dan), Teresa Liao (2nd dan), Roger Glasgow (1st dan), and Sarah Gunther (1st dan).
+Axel Gehrisch (4th dan, Roving Aikido) and Paul McMahon (3rd dan, Aikido in Charleston) are also closely affiliated with the dojo.